jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   * `PSM documentation <../../_static/schemas/dvrk-psm.html>`_
   * `ECM documentation <../../_static/schemas/dvrk-ecm.html>`_

-* **Console**: These files are specific to each site.
-They are used by the :ref:`console applications<console>` to define the combination of arms you're using as well as a few other parameters such as IO parameters (period, port), head sensor used, foot pedal, teleoperation component.
-The most basic console file contains a single arm and uses the default options for everything else.
-The single arm console files are :ref:`automatically generated
+* **System**: These files are specific to each site.
+They are used by the :ref:`system applications<system>` to define the combination of arms you're using as well as a few other parameters such as IO parameters (period, port), head sensor used, foot pedal, teleoperation component.
+The most basic system file contains a single arm and uses the default options for everything else.
+The single arm system files are :ref:`automatically generated
   <config-generators>` along the arm IO file.
-The console
+The system
-  configuration files are parsed by the ``Configure`` method of the :ref:`sawIntuititiveResearchKit<console-component>` ``mtsIntuitiveResearchKitConsole`` component, they use the JSON file format and the documentation is generated from a schema:
+  configuration files are parsed by the ``Configure`` method of the :ref:`sawIntuititiveResearchKit<system-component>` ``dvrk::system`` component, they use the JSON file format and the documentation is generated from a schema:

-  * `console documentation <../../_static/schemas/dvrk-console.html>`_
+  * `system documentation <../../_static/schemas/dvrk-system.html>`_

 Where are the configuration files